RTEMS/rtems-docs/c_user/partition_manager.rst

 --------------------

 The ``rtems_partition_create`` directive creates a partition with a user-specified name.
-The partition’s name, starting address, length and buffer size are all specified to the``rtems_partition_create`` directive.
+The partition's name, starting address, length and buffer size are all specified to the``rtems_partition_create`` directive.
 RTEMS allocates a Partition Control
 Block (PTCB) from the PTCB free list.
 This data structure is